 In the beginning, it was all about the gold.
 Take Kurtis Blow’s 1980 self-titled album cover, for example, which features a shirtless Blow waist-up, wearing five gold chains.
-The album, often regarded as one of the first hip hop records to gain notable recognition, went on to achieve gold-status in sales, and Blow’s style was widely imitated by other emerging artists.
+The album, often regarded as one of the first hip hop records to gain notable recognition, went on to achieve gold-status in sales, and Blow’s jewelry style was widely imitated by other emerging artists.
 As much as musical recognition and actual sales drove an artist’s prestige, gold chains became status markers of their own: the bigger the chain, the heavier the weight and value (presumably), and thus, more notoriety.
 In a somewhat circular fashion, a key aspect of a hip hop artist’s success often hinged on that status, and one’s status only heightened with the money-making nature of success.

 Today’s generation of hip hop artists—today’s generation of celebrities in general—have more control of their public images than ever, thanks to social media.
-And for many of the most notable and followed ones, diamonds continue to be top indicators of fame, fortune, aspirations, and timelessness.
-Whether it’s Cardi B rapping about million dollar deals and rocks in her watches, Rihanna’s more figurative comparisons of love to the stars and cosmos (aka “diamonds in the sky”), or A$AP Rocky’s “mouthful of diamonds,” the alluring siren call of diamonds has only gotten louder.
+And for many of the most notable and followed ones, natural diamonds continue to be top indicators of fame, fortune, aspirations, and timelessness.
+Whether it’s Cardi B rapping about million dollar deals and rocks in her diamond watches, Rihanna’s jewelry or more figurative comparisons of love to the stars and cosmos (aka “diamonds in the sky”), or A$AP Rocky’s “mouthful of diamonds,” the alluring siren call of diamonds has only gotten louder.

-In this time of social distancing and sheltering at home, we created a playlist that’s heavy on the rocks and upbeat for the spirit.
+In this time of social distancing and sheltering at home, we created a playlist that’s heavy on the diamond rocks and upbeat for the spirit.

 Megan Thee Stallion & Normani – “Diamonds”